Chell5k/Lifestyle-BLog/README.md

 ## User Stories

 ### Landing Page
-The landing page welcomes Both the blog owner and her followers and provides buttom to enter the application.
+The landing page welcomes both the blog owner and her followers and provides buttom to enter the application.

 ### View Post(s)
 At any time, the blog owner can view all of her posts by clicking enter on the landing page to get to the Blog Post Index, which is a list of all posts sorted by most recent date.
 She can select any item from this screen by clicking its id number.

-The blog owner's followers will primarily use the blog post index screen and individual item screen to read her content.
+The blog owner's followers will use the blog post index screen and individual item screen to read her content.
 She plans to make the blog available in a limited fashion in its first release and is not worried (yet) about credentialling and authorizing access.

 ### New Post
 When inspired to create a new post, the blog owner clicks "new post" on the navigation bar on the blog index page, which takes her to a screen with editable content and category fields.
 She has a fondness for books, and in particular, books which are available electronically in an open source format, and she has asked for the ability to optionally include an Open Library id, so that her blog can render selected information (such as a thumbnail) if it is available on that platform.
 She clicks a submit button on this page to save changes.